What is Vendor Take Back Mortgage?

 Deferring Capital Gains Tax with a VTB Mortgage

-For commercial and investment properties, offering a vendor take-back mortgage to the buyer will allow you to defer capital gains tax on any capital gains from the property.
+As a seller, offering a vendor take-back mortgage to the buyer may allow you to defer capital gains tax on any capital gains from the property.
 This capital gains deferral can be spread over five years.

 For example, let’s say that you purchased a commercial property for $500,000.
 A private real estate investor wants to purchase your property for $700,000, so you offer them a VTB mortgage for $700,000.
 This will result in a $200,000 capital gain.